mggg/Quantitative_fairness/README.md

 To repeat the experiments in the paper, you just need to run the pipeline files:

-> NOTE: The file titles `run_BT_pipeline.sh` will take a while to run on a computer without a
+> NOTE: The file titled `run_BT_pipeline.sh` will take a while to run on a computer without a
 > significant number of CPUs.
 The commands below are ordered by the time they take to run.

 ```console